nyvyn/nyvyn.github.io/_notes/2024-05-25-embeddings.markdown

 # Tradeoffs Between Sizes of Embeddings and Performance of Search

-Embeddings can vary in size, and this choice impacts performance, resource usage, and the level of detail captured.
-Let's explore this in more detail:
+Embeddings can vary in size (the number of dimensions that are encoded by the resulting array of floating point numbers).
+The number of embedding dimensions impacts performance, resource usage, and the level of detail captured.

 ## Larger Embeddings